kanthi/kanthi.in-blog/content/post/my-laptop-setup.md

 Due to its simplicity I have been more productive too.
 I started with Luna --> Freya --> Loki and it just gets better with every release.
 The current Loki release of 0.4.1 is a massive one.

-I have done fresh install for every new release, with daily ppa enabled.
-This time I have decided to go without daily ppa for Lok1 0.4.1 .
+I have done fresh install for every new release.
 Also I have tried to use apps(gimp,darktable etc) from appcenter for most of them unlike earlier setups where I tried to use external ppa to get most latest releases of apps.

 Over the period of decade I have come to like and use many tools, I do not use everything on daily basis I just love to have them installed and configured to be used when needed.

 The following is the effort to document my setup.